Projection Pursuit Gaussian Process Regression: Simulation Studies

 \subsection{Numerical comparisons}

-In this section we compare PPGPR with GPR, Neural Network (NN), SVR (Supporting Vector Regression) and GBDT (Gradient Boosting Decision Trees) using three test functions: OTL circuit function \cite{ben2007modeling}, Borehole function \cite{harper1983sensitivity} and Wingweight function \cite{forrester2008engineering}.
-The training set is chosen as Halton series \cite{halton1964algorithm} with length $p=5 \times d$, where $d$ is the dimension of design, and the size of testing set is 500.
-The implementation details of five methods for these three underlying functions are shown below: \begin{itemize} \item SVR: Mat\'ern correlation with $\nu=2.5$; \item GBDT: Gaussian distribution and 100 trees; \item NN(deep learning): for OTL circuit function, it has structure $(6,12,24,12,1)$ (meaning the node size of input layer is $6$, the second layer has 12 nodes and so on) with learning rate 0.01 and $150$ epochs.
-For Borehole function it has structure $(8,16,32,1)$ with learning rate $0.01$ and 150 epochs.
-For Wingweight function it has structure $(10,20,30,20,1)$ with learning rate $0.1$ and 200 epochs; \item GPR (with isotropic and product correlation functions): We use the Dicekriging package \cite{roustant2012dicekriging} with isotropic and product Mat\'ern correlation and smoothness $\nu=2.5$ to compute the predictive results.
-The product correlation is defined as $K(x)=\prod_{i=1}^{n}\Phi_1(x_{(j)})$, where $\Phi_1(x_{(j)})$ is the same as in (\ref{additive}); \item PPGPR: for OTL circuit function, Mat\'ern correlation with $\nu=2.5$, $k=42$, $\eta=10^{-9}$, $i=150$, for Borehole function, Mat\'ern correlation with $\nu=2.5$, $k=35$, $\eta=10^{-9}$, $i=150$, for Wingweight function, Mat\'ern correlation with $\nu=2.5$, $k=35$, $\eta=10^{-10}$, $i=150$. \end{itemize}
+In this section we compare PPGPR with GPR, Neural Network (NN), SVR (Supporting Vector Regression) and GBDT (Gradient Boosting Decision Trees) using three test functions: OTL circuit function \citep{ben2007modeling}, Borehole function \citep{harper1983sensitivity}, Wingweight function \citep{forrester2008engineering} and Welch function \citep{welch1992screening}.
+The training set is chosen as Halton series \citep{halton1964algorithm} with length $p=5 \times d$, where $d$ is the dimension of input space, and the size of testing set is 500.
+The implementation details of five methods for these experiments are shown below: \begin{itemize} \item SVR: Mat\'ern correlation with $\nu=2.5$; \item GBDT: Gaussian distribution and 100 trees; \item NN (deep learning): for the OTL circuit function, it has structure $(6,12,24,12,1)$ (meaning the node size of input layer is $6$, the second layer has 12 nodes and so on) with learning rate 0.01 and $150$ epochs.
+For the Borehole function, it has structure $(8,16,32,1)$ with learning rate $0.01$ and 150 epochs.
+For the Wingweight function, it has structure $(10,20,30,20,1)$ with learning rate $0.1$ and 200 epochs.
+For the Welch function, it has structure $(10,20,30,20,1)$ with learning rate $0.1$ and 200 epochs; \item GPR (with isotropic and product correlation functions): We use the Dicekriging package \citep{roustant2012dicekriging} with isotropic and product Mat\'ern correlation and smoothness $\nu=2.5$ to compute the predictive results.
+The product correlation is defined as $K(x)=\prod_{i=1}^{n}\Phi_1(x_{(j)})$, where $\Phi_1(x_{(j)})$ is the same as in (\ref{additive}); \item PPGPR: for OTL circuit function, Mat\'ern correlation with $\nu=2.5$, $M=42$, $\eta=10^{-9}$, $P=150$, for Borehole function, Mat\'ern correlation with $\nu=2.5$, $M=35$, $\eta=10^{-9}$, $P=150$, for Wingweight function, Mat\'ern correlation with $\nu=2.5$, $M=35$, $\eta=10^{-10}$, $P=150$, for Welch function, Mat\'ern correlation with $\nu=2.5$, $M=7$, $\eta=10^{-6}$, $P=200$. \end{itemize}